-- The UAS Working Group's Recommendations Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs, with the ability to expand to other incomequalified programs.
-The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the CAS platform to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208 through an appropriate procedural mechanism, and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions.25 - Recommend the CPUC establish a data sharing agreement with CDSS to leverage the use of non-personal identifiable information within CalSAWS to perform more robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas of the state where co-marketing and program coordination efforts should target.26 - The LIOB requests the Commission update the Board at each regularly scheduled quarterly meeting.
+- Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions. - Recommend the CPUC establish a data sharing agreement with CDSS to leverage the use of nonpersonal identifiable information within CalSAWS to perform more robust analysis of program participation rates of ESA, CARE, FERA, and Lifeline programs and identify underserved geographic areas of the state where co-marketing and program coordination efforts should target. - The LIOB requests the CPUC update the LIOB at each regularly scheduled quarterly meeting on the above short-term recommendations.

-- The LIOB recommends the State Legislature pursue legislation to: - Direct the CPUC and the California Office of Systems Integration (OSI) to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and CHHS programs. - Direct the CPUC and the California Franchise Tax Board to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for ESA, CARE, FERA, Lifeline, and any other CPUC-regulated low-income energy assistance program.
+- The LIOB recommends the State Legislature pursue legislation to: - Direct the CPUC and the California Office of Systems Integration (OSI) to evaluate how CalSAWS can potentially be utilized to provide a one-stop user experience that integrates application enrollment for CPUC and CHHS programs. - Direct the CPUC and the California Franchise Tax Board to evaluate and identify a means for utilizing tax filing records maintained by the California Franchise Tax Board to verify the income eligibility of customers applying for ESA, CARE, FERA, Lifeline, and any other CPUC-regulated low-income energy assistance program. - Where CPUC efforts in developing the CAS platform doesn't already implement recommendations from the UAS Working Group, LIOB supports the UAS Working Group's recommendations report.